2025 Community Banking Research Conference

 U.S. Banks’ Artificial Intelligence and Small Business Lending: Evidence from the Census Bureau’s Technology Survey

-Regulation Meets Technology: Evolution of Small Business Lending in Underserved Areas since 2007
+Regulation Meets Technology: Evolution of Small Business Lending in Underserved Areas Since 2007

 Data as Collateral: Open Banking for Small Business Lending